 Why is the program important?

-The California Mortgage Relief Program offers financial assistance to eligible homeowners via a one-time grant that does not have to be paid back.
+The California Mortgage Relief Program offers financial assistance to eligible homeowners that does not have to be paid back.
 This means homeowners who have fallen behind on their mortgage or property tax payments due to pandemic-related financial hardships can get caught up.
 Homeowners who are approved for these grants should talk with a tax professional about any impact this may have on their income taxes.

 Who is eligible?